Carbon Reduction Plan 🌱

 Interact is seeking to become carbon neutral by 2040.
 To provide a baseline upon which to measure improvements Interact must first establish its current carbon footprint.
 This work will be used to inform the Company’s Carbon Reduction Plan.

-The reporting period covers the 2023 financial year.
-This is to be the baseline year and will be used to inform the Carbon Reduction Plan.
+The reporting period covers the UK for the financial year 2024/2025.
+This is measured against our baseline year, 2022, and will be used to inform the Carbon Reduction Plan.
 Subsequent reports will be published annually to ensure continuous measurement towards carbon neutrality.

 Baseline Footprint Methodology: